someparty/someparty/source/articles/2021-03-07-anything-cant-happen.html.markdown

 >"In an attempt to achieve a higher purpose in life, the subject instead witnesses their own deteriorating mental posture.
 As a means of overcoming assumed existential risk (the hurdles of our great filter), the subject looks above and within believing that they alone have been chosen to solve the problems that our species faces.
 Images of Eva Szasz' 1968 short film 'Cosmic Zoom', produced by the National Film Board of Canada were cast over foliage to make for fitting imagery, complementing the narrative."

-You Doo Right recorded in Quebec City and Montreal, working with Sebastien Fournier (Panopticon Eyelids, No Negative) at Hotel2Tango and Guillaume Chiasson (Ponctuation, Jesuslesfilles) at Le Pantoum.
+Yoo Doo Right recorded in Quebec City and Montreal, working with Sebastien Fournier (Panopticon Eyelids, No Negative) at Hotel2Tango and Guillaume Chiasson (Ponctuation, Jesuslesfilles) at Le Pantoum.
 The band features the talents of Justin Cober (guitar, synthesizers, vocals), Charles Masson (bass), and John Talbot (drums, percussions).
 With a pair of earlier EPs under their belt, the trio most recently released a split 7" with Japanese psych titans Acid Mothers Temple.
 A track collaborating with Ottawa vocalist [Jasmine Trails](https://jasminetrailsss.bandcamp.com/) also recently appeared on Mothland's *Sounds From Mothland* mixtape.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Gy3UjGBLdMU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>